 Flexible persons are an asset to any company.
 Everyone wants to have that Mr. expandable in their working team as in the time of crisis; they are the ones who drive the company out of bad times.
 In this question, you want to showcase how you can readily adapt to changes and in some cases how you can even excel in those circumstances.

 Again, refer to your previous experiences where you had the opportunity to expand yourself or change your nature of work when your former company adopted some new policies.
-Such answer can really impress your interviewer with a feeling of assurance in regards to giving you the job.
+Such answers in interview can really impress your interviewer with a feeling of assurance in regards to giving you the job.

 10. On the scale of 10, how much would you rate yourself?

 This question can put many candidates in a dilemma.
 Rating oneself as 10 on 10 can send a message of arrogance to the interviewer while giving a low score can be looked at someone who is not confident about himself or herself.
 You must be able to give yourself a legitimate score along with a good anecdote which satisfies your marking.

 Everyone who will be facing the interview will be boasting about their rating and so you should take this as an opportunity to sell yourself rather than let modesty or arrogance come into your way.